Softomate Solutions logoSoftomate Solutions logo

 The specific Odoo models and fields accessible to the chatbot are defined in the project scoping phase and enforced at the API token level.
 The following list covers the full range of Odoo models that have been implemented in production Odoo AI chatbot integrations by Softomate Solutions.

-Odoo CRM module (crm.lead): The chatbot writes new leads using crm.lead.create() via the execute_kw method, with fields including partner name, email, phone, description, source, campaign, medium, stage ID, priority and a custom intent score field added during integration setup.
+Odoo CRM module (crm.lead): The chatbot writes new leads with fields including partner name, email, phone, description, source, campaign, medium, stage ID, priority and a custom intent score field added during integration setup.
 It can also update the stage of an existing lead when a known contact re-engages via the chatbot.

 Odoo Contacts module (res.partner): The chatbot performs read lookups on existing contacts for duplicate detection and email matching.
 If a new contact needs to be created as part of lead creation, it is created as a sub-record of the crm.lead via the standard Odoo lead creation flow rather than a direct res.partner write, which preserves Odoo's deduplication logic.

-Odoo Calendar module (calendar.event): For service businesses, the chatbot checks availability in Odoo Calendar and books appointment slots.
+Odoo Calendar module (calendar.event): For service businesses, the chatbot can check availability in Odoo Calendar and book appointment slots.
 The calendar integration requires defining which users' calendars are bookable and what appointment types are available, which is handled in the project scoping phase.

-A single chatbot conversation can begin as a product enquiry (reading from Inventory), transition into a sales qualification (writing to CRM), and end with a discovery call booked (writing to Calendar) without the visitor needing to speak to a human at any point.
-This sequence would typically require three separate human touchpoints without the chatbot.
+The business value of this multi-module reach is significant.
+A single chatbot conversation can begin as a product enquiry (reading from Inventory), transition into a sales qualification (writing to CRM), and end with a discovery call booked (writing to Calendar) — without the visitor needing to speak to a human at any point in the journey.
+This sequence, in a business context, would typically require three separate human touchpoints.

 For a full breakdown of how chatbot integration fits into the wider Odoo AI capability stack, see our Odoo AI integration London overview.